-Join us on June 8, 2022 for the second LITERARY spotLIGHTS.
-This video interview, hosted by Christy Cashman, will feature a conversation with Geraldine Brooks, author of the Pulitzer Prize-winning novel March.
+Join us for the second LITERARY spotLIGHTS.
+This filmed in-person interview, hosted by Christy Cashman, features a conversation with Geraldine Brooks, author of the Pulitzer Prize-winning novel March and forthcoming Horse.

 Guest: Geraldine Brooks